Meet the Team

 Founder and Chief Melittologist

-A Master Beekeeper candidate and an urban beekeeper for a decade, Guillermo is our organization’s founder and Executive Director.
+A certified Master Beekeeper, Master Melittologist, and an urban beekeeper for a decade, Guillermo founded this org nearly two decades ago as The Honeybee Conservancy.
 He brings years of marketing experience to us from his time at brands such as Vanity Fair and Vogue.
 Having grown up in a food desert, he believes bees are the key to transforming our food system and ensuring that everyone has access to healthy, local foods.
 When he’s not at the apiary or speaking at an event, Guillermo is hiking or traveling.

 Rebecca Louie